bladeacer/flexcyon/README.md

 # Todo
-- [ ] Grab from `.obsidian/snippets` folder flexcyon all modifier related snippets
+ - [x] Add `manifest.json`
+ - [x] Add MIT License
- - [ ] Compile to single output css file into said snippets folder and split the snippets into more modular parts
+ - [ ] Compile to single output css file `theme.css` into said snippets folder and split the snippets into more modular parts